 The programme is part of the greater objective of the revised NTSS 2016-2026 that seeks to ensure sustainable development and growth of tourism enterprises in a manner that facilitates inclusive participation, job creation and contributes to the competitiveness of tourism destinations.

 The programme provides training and support for emerging and existing tourism businesses to ensure their sustainability in the sector.
-The programme includes an incubator programme in Pilanesberg with 50 incubatees.

-The incubator services are designed to address the identified needs of SMMEs It will also ensure constant monitoring to be conducted by the Department of Tourism's Monitoring and Evaluation, and Enterprise Development units respectively.
+It will also ensure constant monitoring to be conducted by the Department of Tourism's Monitoring and Evaluation, and Enterprise Development units respectively.

 The objective is to create a programme that is aligned to government's focus on SMMEs and facilitate the transformation of the tourism sector to make it inclusive and accessible to new entrants, especially businesses owned and managed by women and the youth.